rvp-group/mad-icp/README.md

 A few other Python packages need to be installed for running.
 You can find the specific versions in the `requirements.txt`.
 We suggest to create a virtual env and run `pip3 install -r requirements.txt`.

-We provide a Python launcher for both rosbags and bin formats (we are currently working on bin format luncher; for this reason, you do not find configurations for KITTI and Mulran).
-The configuration file is important for the sensor characteristics and extrinsic information (most of the time, ground truths are not in the LiDAR frame).
+We provide a Python launcher for both rosbags and bin formats.
+The configuration file is important for the sensor characteristics and extrinsic information (usually, ground truths are not in the LiDAR frame).
 The internal parameters are in `configurations/params.cfg`; all the experiments have been run with this same set.

-How to run (rosbag), make sure `estimate_path` and `data_path` point to a folder:
+How to run (make sure `estimate_path` and `data_path` point to a folder):
 ```bash
 cd apps
 python3 mad-icp.py --data_path /path_to_bag_folder/ --estimate_path /path_to_estimate_folder/ --dataset_config ../configurations/datasets/dataset_config_file --mad_icp_config ../configurations/params.cfg --num_cores 4 --num_keyframes 4 --realtime